MicrosoftDocs/azure-devops-yaml-schema/task-reference/service-fabric-compose-deploy-v0.md

 **`getStatusTimeoutSec`** - **Get Status Timeout (s)**<br>
 `string`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Specifies the timeout in seconds for getting the status of an existing application.
+Specifies the timeout, in seconds,for getting the status of an existing application.
 <!-- :::editable-content-end::: -->
 <br>